 Equation 1: C = Q/V

 As stated, “like” charges are difficult to arrange together because of repulsion forces.
 However, any polar molecules in the center of a membrane (center of the sandwich) can alter these repulsion forces by contributing an attractive force towards the center.
 This newly added attractive force can “absorb” some of the charges, making the repulsive force weaker.
-This results in the same 70mV of RMP potential energy occurring with more charges on the surfaces of the membranes and higher capacitance.
+This results in the same 70mV of RMP potential energy occurring as well as more charges on the surfaces of the membranes and higher capacitance.
 This is explained by the equation:

 Equation 2: C = Є x (A/d)